-- 1 Turn on the Wireless LAN switch of the computer.
-The Switch wireless devices dialog box appears. - 2 Double-click the network icon 🛃 in the taskbar displaying Wireless Network Connection.
-The Wireless Network Connection dialog box appears. - Click the Properties button.
-The Wireless Network Connection Properties dialog box appears. - 4 Select the Wireless Networks tab. - 5 Click the Add... button.The Wireless Network Properties dialog box appears. - 6 Enter a Network name (SSID)\.
-The Data encryption (WEP enabled) option button must be selected.
+- 1 Turn on the Wireless LAN switch. - 2 Double-click the network icon in the taskbar displaying Wireless Network Connection.
+The Wireless Network Connection dialog box appears. - Click the Advanced button.
+The Wireless Network Connection Properties dialog box appears. - 4 Select the Wireless Networks tab. - 5 Click the Add... button.The Wireless Network Properties dialog box appears. - 6 Enter a Network name (SSID).
+You can choose a 6-digit name. - 7 Select Open from the Network Authentication drop-down box.

-- 7 Deselect the The key is provided for me automatically option button.
-Some information becomes visible. - 8 Fill in the Network key\.
+- 8 Select WEP from the Data Encryption drop-down box. - 9 Deselect the The key is provided for me automatically option button.
+Some information becomes visible. - 10 Fill in the Network key.
 The network key should be 5 or 13 ASCII characters or 10 or 26 hexadecimal characters long.
-You can choose whatever you want\\. - 9 Select the option This is a computer to computer (ad hoc) network; wireless access points are not used at the bottom of the screen. - 10 Click OK. - 11 Click OK again.
+You can choose whatever you want. - 11 Fill in exactly the same Network key again, for confirmation. - 12 Select the checkbox This is a computer to computer (ad hoc) network; wireless access points are not used at the bottom of the screen. - 13 Click OK.